-All land disturbing activities greater than or equal to 2500 square feet are required to follow the steps in the Compliance Flow Chart for Water Quantity and subsequent flow charts to achieve compliance, unless the Alternative Compliance Option (2.9.2) for single family homes is chosen or Streamlined Method (2.9.3) applies.
+All land disturbing activities greater than or equal to 2500 square feet are required to follow the steps in the Compliance Flow Chart for Water Quantity and subsequent flow charts to achieve compliance, unless the Alternative Compliance Option (2.9.4) for single family homes is chosen or Streamlined Method (2.9.6) applies.

-These flow charts define the flood control and channel protection criteria adopted with the Stormwater Management Ordinance (Chapter 60) in 2014.
+These flow charts define the flood control and channel protection criteria adopted with the 2014 version of the Stormwater Management Ordinance (Chapter 60) in 2014.